systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 ..
 IMPORTANT::
    This section contains checks which are applicable to the references to all journals (including in-house ones).

 6.1.
-Check that author names in the List of Authors are in-line with the following format:
+Check that author names in the List of Authors are in-line with the following format: |br|
 LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th)